CyberPhoenix90/aurum/README.md

 This makes it very fast to apply updates while keeping the code short.

-This project is and will always be dependency free for better security and performance This project is still a very early prototype not suited for any serious project yet but feel free to try it and make bug reports or suggestions.
+This project is and will always be dependency free for better security and performance This project is still under development but feel free to try it and make bug reports or suggestions.

 ## Getting started